 The Disability Worker Registration Board of Victoria is responsible for setting the standards for registration of disability workers and accreditation of approved programs of study.

 The Board was appointed in August 2019 by the Governor-in-Council on the recommendation of the Minister.

 The Board comprises the following members:

 Melanie Eagle - Chairperson

-Melanie’s professional work spans population health, social policy and women’s policy, equal opportunity, future city strategic planning, and as a solicitor.
+Melanie’s professional work spans population health, social policy, women’s policy, equal opportunity, future city strategic planning, and as a solicitor.

-She is currently CEO of Hepatitis Victoria and Chair of Respect Victoria, and serves on the Boards of Alfred Health and Hepatitis Australia.
-Other roles have included being a member of the Victorian Disability Advisory Council, the Steering Committee of the Chronic Illness Alliance, the Board of the Epilepsy Foundation and earlier as the Mayor of St Kilda Council.
+Melanie has extensive Board experience and recently retired as CEO of LiverWELL (incorporating Hepatitis Victoria).
+She was the inaugural Chair of Respect Victoria and served on the Board of Hepatitis Australia for a decade.
+She has served on the Board of Alfred Health for over seven years and was recently appointed to the Boards of St Vincent’s Institute for Medical Research as well as the Queen Victoria Women’s Centre Trust.
+Melanie’s other roles have included: being a member of the Victorian Disability Advisory Council, the Steering Committee of the Chronic Illness Alliance, the Board of the Epilepsy Foundation, and earlier as Mayor of St Kilda Council.

-Melanie has qualifications in Law, Arts and Social Work, International Development and is a Graduate of the Institute of Company Directors.
+Melanie has qualifications in law, arts and social work, and international development and is a graduate of the Institute of Company Directors.
 She lives with epilepsy.

-Christian is manager of the Diversity and Disability program at the Migrant Resource Centre North West Region.
+Christian is the manager of the Diversity and Disability program at the Migrant Resource Centre, Northwest Region.

-He was President of the Cerebral Palsy Support Network, Board Member of Scope Australia, member of the Disability Advisory Committee for the City of Melbourne, Vice Chairperson of Arts Access Victoria, member of the Disability Reference Group for the Victorian Human Rights Commission, and Chairperson of the Disability Committee for the Federation of Ethnic Communities Council of Australia.
+He was President of the Cerebral Palsy Support Network, a Board Member of Scope Australia, a member of the Disability Advisory Committee for the City of Melbourne, a Vice Chairperson of Arts Access Victoria, a member of the Disability Reference Group for the Victorian Human Rights Commission, and Chairperson of the Disability Committee for the Federation of Ethnic Communities Council of Australia.

-Christian is currently a board member of the Victorian Disability Services Board, member of the Moreland Council Disability Advisory committee, the University of Melbourne/Scope Australia partnership advisory board and Scope Australia Independent Advisory Committee.
+Christian is currently a board member of the Victorian Disability Services Board, member of the Moreland Council Disability Advisory committee, the University of Melbourne/Scope Australia partnership advisory board, the Scope Australia Independent Advisory Committee, and member of the Victorian government Community Advisory Council to the NDIS.

 Christine is a Professor and Director of the Living with Disability Research Centre at La Trobe University.